Feb. 1, 1993 — AOS Guidelines: Science, Mathematics and Technology

 - laboratory and field experience integrated with theory

-- studies in chemistry, physics and mathematics, essential for in-depth understanding of biological systems and required for advanced level work in biological sciences
+- studies in chemistry, physics and mathematics, essential for in-depth understanding of biological systems and required for both bachelor's- and advanced-level work in biological sciences

 - computer literacy.